zzhang82/web422/notes/jquery-review.md

 <br>

 Using this strategy of creating DOM elements in response to the acquisition of new data is the first step in creating rich, data-driven web applications.
-It may seem more effort to simply serve up the rendered page using Handlebars, but we're only getting started.
+It may seem easier to simply serve up the rendered page using Handlebars, but we're only getting started with client-side development.
 The JavaScript community has been busy and there are lots of frameworks to help us to deal with dynamic, on-demand data on the client side, and we will see some of these in the coming weeks.
 In the mean time...

 ## More jQuery Next Week